AshrafTajuddin/CSS-Selector-Exercise-Periodic-Table/README.md

-# CSS Selectors Exercise just using Table HTML
+# CSS Selectors Exercise just using Table HTML & style with CSS

 ## Data Structure
 * Create **Periodic Table** just using Table HTML and style it with CSS